roman-milk/roman-milk.github.io/stone-and-the-gangsters-girls.md

  So I sat down and helped Amy to lie across my lap.
 The girl was positioned in such a way that her hips rested on my thighs and thrust her pert derrière upwards.

  Stella leaned low and stroked each buttock slowly, caressing and murmuring endearments until she laid a series of soft, feather-light kisses across each globe.
-Report_Story #5